fb-pixel

 Surprisingly despite their differences, and thoughts about the workplace, there are some similarities between the working generations.

-• Flexible schedules and flexible working: Around 74% of Millennials, and 94% of Baby Boomers, want a flexible schedule that works for them.
+• Flexible schedules and flexible working: Around 74 per cent of millennials, and 94 per cent of baby boomers, want a flexible schedule that works for them.
 The popularity of the ‘standard’ 9-5 appears to be on the decline as it looks as if most employees are interested in flexible hours and telecommuting.
-In addition, hot-desking and shared spaces appeal more to Millennials than rows of desks and fixed computers, which Baby Boomers would be more used to.
+In addition, hot-desking and shared spaces appeal more to millennials than rows of desks and fixed computers, which Baby Boomers would be more used to.

 • Motivation: The common thread that ties all employees together when it comes to company loyalty and motivation is simple – appreciation.
 When it comes to employee tenure, companies with a strong recognition programme have a lower staff turnover.
 While many employees prefer value, recognition and appreciation over an annual bonus or any other company perk, a simple ‘thank you’ can be the best motivator of all.
-A recent survey has also found Millennials prioritise businesses that have a double bottom line, with 74% admitting they want the values of the business to match their own.
+A recent survey has also found millennials prioritise businesses that have a double bottom line, with 74 per cent admitting they want the values of the business to match their own.

-According to research, 40% of employers admit to relying on younger employees and graduates for their digital and tech skills instead of training mid to senior employees.
+According to research, 40 per cent of employers admit to relying on younger employees and graduates for their digital and tech skills instead of training mid to senior employees.
 Given the right opportunity and with the proper guidance, the digitally skilled youth of the country could potentially provide a solution to organisations struggling to upskill their workforce to compete in the digital age.

 You may also like...